Contents

 For example, a Spend Analysis tool can help you get better visibility into spend but doesn’t improve the purchasing experience for your employees.

-If your objective is to make your organization a world-class data-driven procurement organization, then spend analysis could be a good start.
+If you want to make your organization a world-class data-driven procurement organization, then spend analysis could be a good start.

-List down your objectives and the technology backbone required to enable and automate wherever possible.
-The automated the systems, the better for the chance for repeatable success.
+List your objectives and the technology backbone required to enable and automate wherever possible.
+The more automated the systems, the better the chance for repeatable success.

 With all you need to achieve for transforming your procurement department, you should create a roadmap for how long it will take to achieve your desired goals.

 Clear benefits you would achieve.
-Find a way to quantify the benefits of transformation so that it is easy to sell and track.
+Please find a way to quantify the benefits of transformation so that it is easy to sell and track.
 Just saying that we want to improve customer experience is not a benefit.

-Improving the customer experience so that we can bring more spend under management is a benefit.
+Improving the customer experience to bring more spending under management is a benefit.

-You can easily quantify the benefits of more spend under management through additional savings you can generate via additional negotiation leverage.
+You can easily quantify the benefits of more spending under management through additional savings you can generate via additional negotiation leverage.

 Resources